 Like all challenges, there are solutions to face them as well.
 Here are a few solutions on how the UN works for conflict resolution and peaceful change in an era of mistrust and division.

-- In an era when a consensus, political or otherwise, is hard to arrive at it will be crucial to use the vision and the mandate of the Sustainable Development Goals (SDGs).
+- In an era where a consensus, political or otherwise, is hard to arrive at, it will be crucial to use the vision and the mandate of the Sustainable Development Goals (SDGs).
 This consensus was developed through a uniquely consultative process.